 Research is at that heart of any institution of higher education, and UMF is no different.
 Developing each student's research skills begins from the moment they arrive on campus.
 It is embedded in every course offered in every discipline, culminating in Senior Capstone projects, Honors Theses and other independent research projects such as the Wilson Fellows & Scholars and the Maine Policy Scholars programs.

-Established in memory of UMF Alumna Michael D. Wilson (Class of 1976), the Program offers financial support and mentoring to a dozen scholars each semester and fellowships awarded for a full-year grant to conduct their research and pursue their creative endeavors.
-The results of their endeavors are then presented at the Michael D. Wilson Symposium held each spring to showcase research conducted by UMF students from across campus.
+Established in memory of UMF Alumna Michael D. Wilson (Class of 1976), the Program offers financial support and mentoring to dozens of students who are awarded a scholarship for semester or a fellowship a full-year to conduct their own independent research or pursue a creative endeavor.
+They present their work at the Michael D. Wilson Symposium held each spring to showcase the scholarly work of UMF students from across campus.

 Sylvia Schulze, '20

-In a Wilson Fellows project that she combined with her Honors creative project, Sylvia Schultz ('20) created an artist’s book entitled "Woe is Me: A Response to Life in Farmington During COVID-19 Isolation" to capture her personal experience with the pandemic.
-Sylvia's work took inspiration from Gertrude Stein's book of poems Tender Buttons.
+Combining a Wilson Fellows project with an Honors creative project, Sylvia Schultz ('20) created an artist’s book entitled "Woe is Me: A Response to Life in Farmington During COVID-19 Isolation" to capture her personal experience with the pandemic.
+The main inspiration for this project stemmed from Gertrude Stein's book of poems Tender Buttons.
 While working on Woe is Me, Sylvia learned how to adapt her previous product-based research project into a process-based creative project.
-Sylvia explained that as a Creative Writing major with an Arts minor and member of the “COVID” Class of 2020, Sylvia derived important lessons from her project about the importance of adaptation that she plans to apply to her future creative endeavors: "Things may not work out as planned.
+As a Creative Writing major with an Arts minor and member of the “COVID” Class of 2020, Sylvia derived important lessons from her project about the importance of adaptation that she plans to apply to her future creative endeavors: "Things may not work out as planned.
 But that does not mean that what does result is a failure, just simply something different."